 “Bacon and eggs, my boy, is a perfect illustration of the difference between involvement and commitment: the chicken was involved, but the pig was committed!”

-The Task-Level Commit (TLC) pattern is used to bring the concept of a “change set” to the check-in process.
+The task-level commit (TLC) pattern is used to bring the concept of a change set to the check-in process.
 Essentially, TLC is used to group a set of related changes to separate objects into a single task level operation.
 This provides a much more intuitive delivery model for code changes, and reduces various kinds of configuration and dependency errors.
-If your tool does not provide support for change sets, or something like them, you can still implement the TLC pattern using scripts.
+If your tool does not provide support for change sets or something similar, you can still implement the TLC pattern using scripts.

 The best use of TLC is in a fully task-based development cycle.
 In this model, all changes use the TLC approach, so there is always a task identifier for each change.
 An attempt to mix TLC with regular file-based development will degenerate into a chaotic muddle due to the inconsistent availability of data.

 Tasks are natural elements for change tracking.
-It is important to distinguish between “change set” tasks and “project management” tasks.
+It is important to distinguish between change set tasks and project management tasks.
 Generally, your project manager has tasks on her project plan with much less granularity than the coding tasks.
 CM and project management products are different, and so they use the same word differently.
-Explain this to developers and managers alike – there are always a few “managing” tasks that coincide perfectly with “coding” tasks, so you may have to search for a counter-example.
+Explain this to developers and